ava-labs/avalanche-docs/docs/subnets/create-a-simple-rust-vm.md

 The Avalanche Rust SDK is a developer toolkit composed of powerful building blocks and primitive types.
-This tutorial will walk you through the creation of a simple VM known as the [TimestampVM RS](https://github.com/ava-labs/timestampvm-rs) using the SDK.
+This tutorial will walk you through the creation of a simple VM known as the [TimestampVM RS](https://github.com/ava-labs/timestampvm-rs) using the Rust SDK.
 Each block in the TimestampVM's blockchain contains a monotonically increasing timestamp when the block was created and a 32-byte payload of data.

 ## Prerequisites